Revisiting the post-glitch relaxation of the 2000 Vela glitch with the neutron star equation of states in the Brueckner and relativistic Brueckner theories: Microscopic EOS and stellar structure

-In Fig.~\ref{f:EOS}, we present the binding energy of symmetric nuclear matter, as well as the EOS and the proton fraction of neutron star matter for the BHF and RBHF models described above, together with the mass-radius relations of stable neutron stars from solving the TOV equations.
-It is important to note here that the neutron star sequences such described, without any adjusted parameter, can, on the one hand, reproduce the empirical saturation properties of nuclear matter, and on the other hand, meet the latest astrophysical mass and radius constraints from PSR J0030+0451~\citep{2019ApJ...887L..24M,2019ApJ...887L..21R} and MSP J0740+6620~\citep{2020NatAs...4...72C,2021ApJ...915L..12F,2021arXiv210506979M,2021arXiv210506980R} They are also consistent with the binary tidal deformability constraint from GW170817 by LIGO/Virgo~\citep{2017PhRvL.119p1101A,2018PhRvL.121p1101A}.
-In particular, the maximum mass for BHF and RBHF is around $2.2\Msun$, and the radius of a typical $1.4\Msun$ star is $11.09\km$ and $12.47\km$, respectively.
+In Figure~\ref{f:EOS}, we present the binding energy of pure neutron matter, as well as the EOS and the proton fraction of neutron star matter for the BHF and RBHF models described above, together with the mass-radius relations of stable neutron stars from solving the TOV equations.
+It is important to note here that the neutron star sequences such described, without any adjusted parameter, can, on the one hand, agree with the current constraints on the saturation properties of nuclear matter (as reported earlier in Table \ref{t:eos}), as well as the results obtained for pure neutron matter within the chiral interactions at next-to-next-to-next-to-leading order (N3LO) level~\citep{2020PhRvL.125t2702D}, and on the other hand, meet the latest astrophysical mass and radius constraints from PSR J0030+0451~\citep{2019ApJ...887L..24M,2019ApJ...887L..21R} and MSP J0740+6620~\citep{2020NatAs...4...72C,2021ApJ...915L..12F,2021arXiv210506979M,2021arXiv210506980R}, as well as the binary tidal deformability constraint from GW170817~\citep{2017PhRvL.119p1101A,2018PhRvL.121p1101A}.
 Based on these EOSs and consistently determined stellar composition from the BHF and RBHF models, in the following we shall proceed to discuss the glitch observations of the Vela pulsar in the snowplow model of \citet{2011ApJ...743L..20P}.